Imukua/alx-system_engineering-devops/0x0F-load_balancer/README.md

 - `1-install_load_balancer` 🏗️: This Bash script installs and configures HAproxy on the `lb-01` server to act as a load balancer.
 It ensures that traffic is distributed evenly to `web-01` and `web-02` using a round-robin algorithm. 🔄

+## Task 2: Add a Custom HTTP Header with Puppet 🎭

+**Files:**

+- `2-puppet_custom_http_response_header.pp` 🎪: This Puppet manifest file automates the process of creating a custom HTTP header response.
+The header is named `X-Served-By`, and its value is the hostname of the server running Nginx.
+It configures a new Ubuntu machine to meet these requirements. 🤖